fmina-IT/Hybrid-Identity-Integration-Lab/README.md

 ## 📌 Project Roadmap
 * **Phase 1: Hybrid Readiness** — Domain verification, UPN suffix configuration, and preparation of the AD environment for synchronisation.
 * **Phase 2: Entra Connect Integration** — Deployment and configuration of Microsoft Entra Connect to bridge local Active Directory with the M365 tenant.
-* **Phase 2.5: Identity Functional Testing** — Validate that synchronised identities are fully operational and that the SSO configuration provides a seamless authentication experience for end users.
+* **Phase 3: Hybrid Identity & SSO Validation** — Validate that synchronised identities are correctly provisioned and that Hybrid Microsoft Entra ID Join and Seamless SSO configurations provide a seamless authentication experience.
-* **Phase 3: Hybrid Identity & Device Management** — Implementing Hybrid Join, conditional access testing, and verifying identity synchronisation.

 ## 🚀 Technical Competencies
 * **Hybrid Identity Governance:** Expertise in AD-to-Entra synchronisation, UPN transformations, and attribute level object management.